openxpki/openxpki/doc/reference/configuration/workflows/scep.rst

             max_active_certs: 1
             allow_expired_signer: 0
             auto_revoke_existing_certs: 0

+        # Mapping of names to OpenXPKI profiles to be used with the
+        # Microsoft Certificate Template Name Ext.
+(1.3.6.1.4.1.311.20.2)
+        profile_map:
+            tlsv2: I18N_OPENXPKI_PROFILE_TLS_SERVER_v2

 *All time period value are interpreted as OpenXPKI::DateTime relative date but given without sign.*